mufeedvh/paydept/README.md

 This utility traverses through your filesystem looking for open-source dependencies that are seeking donations by parsing `README.md` and `FUNDING.yml` files.

+## Usage

+Run under your entire working directories:

+    $ cd $HOME
+    $ paydept

+Export the results to a CSV file:

+    $ paydept export

 ## Installation

 ```